 A WiFi extender helps deliver wireless signal coverage to every corner of your home.
 If you notice buffering while streaming in one part of your home but not in others, you may have WiFi coverage issues and a G.Hn WiFi extender kit could be a solution.

 Slow internet speeds can be a hassle to deal with especially when there are important matters at hand, like delivering a business report, checking in with your child’s schoolwork and yes, streaming your favorite show.
-With a little organization and perhaps moving a few pieces of furniture, these tips might do the trick and get your household back on track with blazing fast internet speeds.
+With a little organization and perhaps moving a few pieces of furniture, these tips might do the trick to improve your household’s overall internet speed.

 This blog is provided for informational purposes only and may require additional research and substantiation by the end user.
 In addition, the information is provided "as is" without any warranty or condition of any kind, either express or implied.
 Use of this information is at the end user's own risk.
 CenturyLink does not warrant that the information will meet the end user's requirements or that the implementation or usage of this information will result in the desired outcome of the end user.